Lower bounds for maximal matchings and maximal independent sets: Lower bounds in the LOCAL model

 \subsection{Matching upper bounds}

-Recall the bound from \theoremref{thm:prob-full}: there is no randomized distributed algorithm that finds a maximal matching in $o(\Delta + \log \log n / \log \log \log n)$ rounds.

-The first term is optimal in general: there are deterministic and randomized algorithms that find a maximal matching in $O(\Delta) + o(\log \log n / \log \log \log n)$ rounds \cite{panconesi01simple}.
+Recall the bound from \theoremref{thm:prob-full}: it excludes the possibility of randomized distributed algorithms that find a maximal matching in $o(\Delta) + o(\log \log n / \log \log \log n)$ rounds in general.
+The first term is optimal in general: there are deterministic and randomized algorithms that find a maximal matching in $O(\Delta) + o(\log \log n / \log \log \log n)$ rounds~\cite{panconesi01simple}.
 The second term is optimal for randomized MM algorithms in trees: there is a randomized algorithm that finds a maximal matching in trees in $o(\Delta) + O(\log \log n / \log \log \log n)$ rounds \cite[Theorem 7.3]{Barenboim2016}.

-\subsection{Discussion}
+Note that the construction of our lower bounds ensures that they already hold in trees.

+\section{Discussion}

-We have learned that the prior algorithms for MM and MIS with a running time of $O(\Delta + \log^* n)$ rounds \cite{panconesi01simple,barenboim14distributed} are optimal for a wide range of parameters: in order to solve MM or MIS in time $o(\Delta) + g(n)$, we must increase $g(n)$ from $O(\log^* n)$ all the way close to $O(\log \log n)$.
+We have learned that the prior algorithms for MM and MIS with a running time of $O(\Delta + \log^* n)$ rounds~\cite{panconesi01simple,barenboim14distributed} are optimal for a wide range of parameters: in order to solve MM or MIS in time $o(\Delta) + g(n)$, we must increase $g(n)$ from $O(\log^* n)$ all the way close to $O(\log \log n)$.

-A priori, one might have expected that we should be able to achieve a smooth transition for MM algorithms between $O(\Delta + \log^* n)$ and $O(\log \Delta + \log^c \log n)$, possibly achieving intermediate trade-offs such as $O(\sqrt{\Delta} + \log\log\log n)$, but this turned out to be not the case.
-We conjecture that the qualitative gap between $\log^* n$ and $\log^c \log n$ regions is closely related to similar gaps in the landscape of locally checkable labeling problems \cite{chang16exponential}.
+A priori, one might have expected that we should be able to achieve a smooth transition for MM algorithms between $O(\Delta + \log^* n)$ and $O(\log \Delta + \log^c \log n)$, which are the currently best known complexities as a function of $n$ and $\Delta$, respectively.
+However, this turned out to be not the case.
+We conjecture that the qualitative gap between $\log^* n$ and $\log^c \log n$ regions is closely related to similar gaps in the landscape of locally checkable labeling problems~\cite{chang16exponential}.

-The following problems are now some examples of the main open questions that still remain wide open: \begin{itemize} \item Small $\Delta$: What is the complexity of $(\Delta+1)$-vertex coloring and $(2\Delta-1)$-edge coloring in the region $\Delta \ll \log \log n$?
-Can we solve these, e.g., in time $O(\log \Delta + \log^* n)$? \item Large $\Delta$: What is the (deterministic or randomized) complexity of MIS in the region $\Delta \gg \log \log n$?
-Is MIS much harder than MM in this region? \end{itemize}